 - Personal statement of interest and qualifications that addresses your career goals as they relate to the CMB research focus area(s) you are interested in (Maximum 2 pages).

 Applications will be reviewed by the CMB Admissions Committee after all of the above items have been submitted.
-Applicants recommended for admission will be notified and advised to proceed to Step 2.

 Special Advisement to Foreign Student Applicants